treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

 ## Loop

 Let's write a loop to use on a list.
-For example, take the list blogList which is made up of objects called Blog, it looks like this.
-(If it is exporting an object, do the fetch processing in advance.)
+For example, take the list blogList which is made up of objects called Blog, it looks like this (if it is exporting an object, do the fetch processing in advance):

 ```
  <% QListIterator<Blog> i(blogList);